 Providing today’s youth with education, training, and workplace opportunities is essential to the state’s future growth and success.
 In an effort to ensure that young people have the skills to meet future workforce needs, Texas must support programs that steer students toward in-demand careers from an early age.
 TWC supports programs that identify educational and career paths for students and their parents, including vocational and technical training, as well as those that require two-year, four-year, and higher education levels.

 Educational materials and online tools that help parents, educators, and students identify career pathways are developed and distributed by Workforce Solutions.
 In addition to serving individual youth, many of whom are out of school, the Board continues to work with schools broadly to provide good labor market information to schools, parents and young people.
-We continue to expand and improve our labor market information and career planning products which include the High Skill, High Growth Guide, Focus on Industry and Occupation profiles, When I Grow Up and Choices Planner.
+We continue to expand and improve our labor market information and career planning products which include the High Skill, High Growth Guide, Focus on Industry and Occupation profiles, and When I Grow Up.
 Our goal is to support schools in their efforts to reduce drop-out rates, target resources to prepare youth for the good jobs of the future, and provide both parents and students information they can use in selecting course work and career opportunities.
 The Board’s Education Committee provides guidance and oversight, and is fully committed to assisting schools in producing more graduates with the skills employers want.

 Since its inception, the Gulf Coast Workforce Board has been committed to building a demand driven workforce system with employers as the primary but not exclusive customers of the system.
 Having designed the regional workforce delivery system from a labor market perspective, we recognize that chronic imbalances in labor markets are most effectively addressed when everyone, including special populations is part of the workforce.